ckennedy1518/ckennedy1518/README.md

 - 👋 Hi, I’m Christopher Kennedy
 - 👀 I’m interested in software engineering, optomization problems, and learning new things!
-- 🌱 I’m currently learning about algorithms and their proofs of correctness as well as combinatorics.
+- 🌱 I’m currently learning more about software engineering as well as linear algebra concepts in data science.
 - 💞️ I’m looking to collaborate on anything I have free time for!
 - 📫 Email me at ckennedy22@wisc.edu or text me at (608)455-6846.